 2026 Conference

-We hosted our second annual conference May 20-22, 2025 at the University of Notre Dame.
-This conference was a cross-disciplinary, cross-professional convening on cultivating character in the classroom and on campus, with a particular focus on professional education.
+Our third annual conference will be held June 1-3, 2026 at the University of Notre Dame.
+The conference is a cross-disciplinary, cross-professional convening on cultivating character in the classroom and on campus, with a particular focus on professional education.
+Sign up here to be notified when registration opens.

-We hosted a conference on Higher Education & Human Flourishing from June 3-5, 2024 at the University of Notre Dame.
+We hosted conferences on Higher Education & Human Flourishing in 2024 and 2025 at the University of Notre Dame.
 For those who were unable to attend or who would like to revisit the conversation, we are pleased to offer the following resources:

 Cover artwork: “Contemplating My Garden from Afar” by Agucho Velásquez